UNSH/Unity-Apple-Distribution-Workflow/5_Entitlements/ReadMe.md

 # Entitlements
+## WHY
+ [App sandboxing](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html) is a security measure that Apple requires from all Appstore apps (which is why you always need this in your [entitlements](https://developer.apple.com/documentation/security/app_sandbox_entitlements)) Sandboxing restricts the privileges of an app so it cannot just open any directory on disk.

+ When you sign your app you add privileges through the entitlements file that add these to a signature that describes what you will access and need (e.g read/write in specific folders, access to Pictures, online connections, camera use,...)
+Codesigning will use your provisioning profile together with these entitlements to create a signature.

+ A consequence of this is that ***the information on your provisioning profile has to match to your entitlements***.
+Your provisioning profile is static in the sense that you download it from your Apple account.
+You create an app, an identity that describes your intent **AND** enable and set up the capabilities you want to use, after which you download this into a file that contains all this general information of your app.
+Then in your entitlements you describe again exactly what you access with added detail.
+So if you use iCloud: what the iCloud Drive containers are called, that you will read/write files, that you need online access, etc...

+ Imagine you pass a checkpoint terminal on the airport.
+Your provisioning profile is your passport, your entitlements file is what you tell the customs officer.
+At the very least what's on your passport has to match what you tell the officer or you get rejected.

 ## WHAT YOU NEED TO DO
 ### CREATE ENTITLEMENTS FILE
-Create an entitlements filed named "entitlements.plist" and place it in either Development or Distribution depending on your needs. ***Again open this entitlements.plist with XCode not in text editor to avoid typo's.***
+Create an entitlements filed named "entitlements.plist" and place it in either Development or Distribution depending on your needs. ***Again open this entitlements.plist with XCode not in text editor to avoid typos.***

 | DIR |
 |:--|